Disabling SSL verification¶

 from a PyPI server over HTTPS.

-WARNING: This option causes your computer to download and execute arbitrary code over a connection that it cannot verify as secure.
+This opion causes your computer to download and execute arbitrary code over a connection that it cannot verify as secure.
 This option is not recommended.
 Use this option only if necessary.
 Use this option at your own risk.

 To disable SSL verification when using

 SSL_NO_VERIFY environment variable to either

 SSL_NO_VERIFY=1 conda skeleton pypi a_package

 And on Windows systems:

 set SSL_NO_VERIFY=1 conda skeleton pypi a_package set SSL_NO_VERIFY=